marcus-at-localhost/docs/en/administration/installation.md

 * [Nginx server preparation](https://github.com/atrocore/atrocore-docs/blob/master/en/administration/server-preparation-nginx.md)

 ## 2. Install AtroCore (AtroPIM, AtroDAM, etc) Application
-This section will describe how to install AtroCore Application to prepared server.
+This section describes how to install AtroCore Application on the prepared web server.

 ### 1. Create your project directory (if not exists yet)
-> if directory already exists, remove all inside directory
+> if the directory already exists, remove everything inside the directory.

-For create directory, run:
+To create the directory, run the command:
 ```
 mkdir /var/www/my-atrocore-project
 ```
 > **my-atrocore-project** – project name

-### 2. Go to your project directory
+### 2. Go inside of your project directory
 ```
 cd /var/www/my-atrocore-project
 ```

 ### 3. Download project files

 > Git may be used for this step, so make sure that [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is installed.
-It is still possible to install the application without having `git` - please see the chapter 2.6 for it.
+Please note, it is still possible to install the application without having `git` (see 3.6).

-> It is essential, that you use the composer version, which is embedded in our software, because this version contains some of our modifications needed for backup and restoring of the system files and database.
+> It is essential, that you use the composer version, which is embedded in our software, because this version contains some of our modifications needed for backup and restoring of the system files and the database.
 That is why `php composer.phar update` is used.
-Please **DO NOT** use a composer that is installed on your server as it does not contain the required modifications.
+Please **DO NOT** use composer, which is installed on your server as it does not contain the required modifications.

 #### 3.1.
 If you want to install AtroPIM and AtroDAM with demo data